-- a calibrated measuring way, which contains two ultrasonic transducers and two mirrors by means of which the ultrasonic signal is transmitted between the two transducers. - the circuit board which is supplied by a 3.3 V Li battery.
+- a calibrated measuring way, which contains two ultrasonic transducers and two ultrasound reflector, by means of which the ultrasonic signal is transmitted between the two transducers - figure 2; - a temperature sensor for offset compensation and heating evaluation in heat-metering arrangements; - a circuit board supplied by a 3.3 V battery;

-For a measuring way length of 8 cm, with a ultrasound velocity of c = 1450 m/s and a fluid velocity of v = 0,01 m/s, the measured time difference only amounts to $\Delta t = 0.76$ nanoseconds.
+For a measuring way length of 8 cm, with a ultrasound velocity of c = 1450 m/s and a fluid velocity of v = 0.01 m/s, the measured time difference only amounts to $\Delta t = 0.76$ nanoseconds.
 With the transit-time method, the time measurement must be taken in hundred picoseconds in order for the smaller flow velocities to be resolved with the required exactness.
-The mirrors based measuring configuration maximizes the level of signal due to the fact that the propagation of the ultrasonic wave is on the flow direction.
+The 45° reflector's based measuring configuration maximizes the level of signal due to the fact that the propagation of the ultrasonic wave is on the flow direction.